Gen711/Gen711/docs/Syllabus.md

 ### 0. Course Description:

-The methods, applications, and implications of genomics--the analysis of whole genomes.
+The methods, applications, and implications of genomics - the analysis of whole genomes.
 Microbial, plant and animal genomics are addressed, as well as medical, ethical and legal implications.
-The lab provides exposure and experience on a range of bioinformatics approaches--the computer applications used in genome analysis.
+The lab provides exposure and experience on a range of bioinformatics approaches - the computer applications used in genome analysis.

 ### 1. Contact Information for Professor Matthew MacManes